Paracrine

 31 Jan 2023

-DevOps Python
+DevOps Paracrine Python

 Previously, I talked about a Mitogen-based deployment I'd done, and at a later point I copy/pasted a bunch of that code to start rewriting how I do this website (which is still mostly Chef-managed, but the blog is done with this tooling).
 That was kinda ok, but I always felt I should at some point go back and unify the two codebases.
 I was thinking about another project (stuff on a Pi, post about all that in a few weeks time) and realised "oh wait, I need this again", so now I really need to stop copy/pasting and make a library.